briancaffey/briancaffey.github.io/content/2020/10/10/how-to-add-email-signup-form-to-nuxt-site-with-mailchimp.html.md

 `Audience > Signup forms > Signup forms` and select `Form builder`

+Select **Signup thank you page** from the dropdown menu and add a custom URL that you will show users when they first submit their email to the form.

-On the `Form Builder` menu, select **Confirmation thank you page** from the dropdown menu and enter the URL of the page that you want to redirect to after a user subscribes where it says: `Instead of showing this thank you page, send subscribers to another URL`
+Next, also on the `Form Builder` menu, select **Confirmation thank you page** from the dropdown menu and enter the URL of the page that you want to redirect to after a user confirms their subscription where it says: `Instead of showing this thank you page, send subscribers to another URL`

 ## Next Steps